Mariah Carey ‘Feels Bad’ About Not Spending Quality Time With James Packer During Engagement

 In fact, it has been reported it was Mariah’s tendencies to not spend time with Packer and focus on her own glamorous life that led to him calling off the engagement.
 Us Weekly reported on the event that caused Mariah and James to go their separate ways as they vacationed abroad.

-Carey and Packer were spotted in a restaurant in Greece, where the singer seemed to get on her fiancé’s last nerve, reported Us Weekly in November.
+Carey and Packer were spotted in a restaurant in Greece, where the singer seemed to get on her fiance’s last nerve, reported Us Weekly in November.

 “It was a circus,” says a witness.
 “She was taking photos with people.
 James was rolling his eyes.
 He looked irate.
 Every time she walked off, he asked, ‘What is she doing now?'”

-The site reported Packer had had enough of coming second to Carey’s life and called off the wedding.
+The site reported that Packer had had enough of coming second to Carey’s life and called off the wedding.

 “Suddenly he’s like, ‘I don’t think I can do this.'”